DLR-RM/stable-baselines3/docs/guide/developer.rst

 Algorithms Structure
 ====================

-Each algorithm (on-policy and off-policy ones) follow a common structure.
+Each algorithm (on-policy and off-policy ones) follows a common structure.
 There is one folder per algorithm, and in that folder there is the algorithm and the policy definition (``policies.py``).

-Each algorithm had two main methods:
+Each algorithm has two main methods:

 - ``.collect_rollouts()`` which defines how new samples are collected, usually inherited from the base class.
 Those samples are then stored in a ``RolloutBuffer`` (discarded after the gradient update) or ``ReplayBuffer``

-- ``.train()`` which update the parameters using samples from the buffer
+- ``.train()`` which updates the parameters using samples from the buffer

 Where to start?